sharktacos/OpenColorIO-configs/docs/VFXpulls.md

  - **Framing Charts**

-# VFX Round Trip

-A VFX Round Trip should be performed with all of the above to ensure that everything is working according to the specifications of the show.
+A **VFX Round Trip** should be performed with all of the above to ensure that everything is working according to the specifications of the show.
 The following video from Netflix Studios provides a nice overview of the process and why it's important:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/qlqiBNsqNps" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>